3D Modeling of Moist Convective Inhibition in Idealized Sub-Neptune Atmospheres: Radiative Fluxes and Temperature Tendency from the CM1 simulations

 We show an overview of the radiation fluxes and temperature tendency calculated by the TWOSTR numerical package in CM1 for the isothermal simulations in Fig.~\ref{fig:isothermal-radiation-profiles} and the adiabatic simulations in Fig.~\ref{fig:adiabatic-radiation-profiles}.
-In panel (a), we plot the difference of the upward and downward longwave infrared flux, $I_{+} - I_{-}$, and in panel (b) we show the temperature tendency, $\frac{dT}{dt}$.
+In the left column, we plot the difference of the upward and downward longwave infrared flux, $I_{+} - I_{-}$ from the respective CM1 simulation, and in middle column, we show the temperature tendency, $\frac{dT}{dt}$ of the final state from the respective CM1 outputs.
 The temperature tendency is defined,

-where $g$ is the gravitational acceleration, $C_{p, {\rm mix}}$ is the heat capacity of the mixture of background and tracer at a given pressure.
-We find in our CM1 simulations that the temperature tendency is on the order of $10^{-5}-10^{-7}~K~s^{-1}$, suggesting that the radiative relaxation timescale is quite long in all of our simulations.
+where $p$ is the pressure, $T$ is the temperature, $t$ is the model time, $g$ is the gravitational acceleration, $c_{p, {\rm mix}}$ is the specific heat capacity of the mixture of background and tracer at a given pressure, and $I_+$ and $I_{-}$ are the upward and downward longwave infrared fluxes respectfully.
+We find in our CM1 simulations that the temperature tendency is on the order of $10^{-5}-10^{-7}$~K~s$^{-1}$, showing that the radiative relaxation timescale are long in all of our simulations.

-To quantify the radiative relaxation time, we utilized the final output profile from CM1 to estimate the time required to reach radiative equilibrium and to determine the corresponding temperature profile assuming convection is inhibited everywhere.
-In panel (c) of Fig.~\ref{fig:isothermal-radiation-profiles}-\ref{fig:adiabatic-radiation-profiles}, we plot the final temperature state from CM1 in blue, alongside the temperature profile that would result if the system were forced into radiative equilibrium, meaning $I_{+} - I_{-}$ is constant with height.
-To determine the temperature profile in radiative equilibrium, we time-stepped the final CM1 profile using the calculated temperature tendency as described in Section~\ref{sec:radiation}.
-Fig.~\ref{fig:adiabatic-radiation-profiles} and Fig.~\ref{fig:isothermal-radiation-profiles} demonstrates that the CM1 simulation results have not yet achieved a state of statistical equilibrium, and that radiation still has the potential to modify the temperature profile, albeit over an extremely long timescales.
+To quantify the radiative relaxation time, we performed a python time-stepping calculation where we estimate the time required to reach radiative equilibrium and to determine the corresponding temperature profile assuming convection is inhibited everywhere.
+In panel (c) of Fig.~\ref{fig:isothermal-radiation-profiles}~--~\ref{fig:adiabatic-radiation-profiles}, we plot the final temperature state from CM1 in blue, alongside the temperature profile that would result if the system were forced towards radiative equilibrium.
+The time-stepping calculation is described in Section~\ref{sec:radiation}.
+Fig.~\ref{fig:adiabatic-radiation-profiles} and Fig.~\ref{fig:isothermal-radiation-profiles} demonstrates that the CM1 simulation results have not yet achieved a state of statistical equilibrium, and that radiation still has the potential to modify the temperature profile, albeit over long timescales.